-Keep in mind, all of the motors can pull well over eight cars up the grade.
-The real engines would be expected to pull 2 times the number of drive axles, or 2 X 4 = 8 cars.
+Keep in mind, all of the motors can pull well over 12 cars up the grade.
+The real engines would be expected to pull 2 times the number of drive axles, or 2 X 6 = 12 cars.

 11- Taking all of these results into account through the second performance criteria as defined on www.llxlocomotives.com, these motors are compared in the following figure.

-This parameter shows the A-line and the P1K can motors to be substantially better than the other three in the series.
+This parameter shows the Mashima and the P2K open frame to be substantially better than the other three motors in the series.
 Clearly as of this writing, these would be the motors of choice.
-The actual selection would depend on train size and current budget requirements.
-Bothe motors are very respectable in this parameter.

 This engine is scheduled to be run with additional motor variations; these will be more recent production motors to see how they stack up with these.